tychon/mascado/README.md

-# maskastrometry
+# MASCADO

 Package for analyzing geometric distortions of optical systems.
+This software is meant for quick-look inspection of distortion data sets.

+The documentation is available at https://tychons.net/mascado/
-To build the documentation get Sphinx and run
+If you want to build it yourself, get Sphinx and run

     $ make docupdate
     $ make docbuild